6ucg/Ruri-Bot/README.md

-# Veno
+# Ruri

 Easy to use information gathering bot
-Maintained by NixonXC
+Maintained by Baron

 # Requirements